===================================================

 issued against the company as part of the settlement prohibits

 RecordTV.com from offering its "Internet VCR" service.
-No
+No damages will

 have to be paid to the studios or networks for alleged copyright